General Hunting & Trapping Regulations

 l.
 Centerfire or muzzleloading rifles possessed by an individual 17 years of age or older for the purpose of hunting furbearers during the young sportsman deer and bear hunts.

 m.
-The use or possession of natural cervidurine while hunting is prohibited unless the product is clearly labeled bearing certification from the manufacturer that the urine was produced in a facility that:
+The use or possession of natural cervid urine while hunting is prohibited unless the product is clearly labeled bearing certification from the manufacturer that the urine was produced in a facility that:

 i.
 Complies with a federal or a federally approved chronic wasting disease herd certification program and any federal chronic wasting disease protocols and record requirements:

 ii.
-Does not allow importation of livecervids:
+Does not allow the importation of live cervids:

 iii.
 Requires that all cervids exported from the facility be tested for chronic wasting disease upon death and the results are reported to the facility.